-If a tuition-paying student is placed in a special class following testing, and after a week or more in the class, the instructor advises that the student does not need the course and should withdraw.

-the student is entitled to a full or partial refund according to the following: if the College is satisfied that the student was improperly advised originally, the tuition may be refunded in full; otherwise, the student is entitled to a tuition refund based on the established refund schedule.
+If a tuition-paying student is placed in a special class following testing, and after a week or more in the class, the instructor advises that the student does not need the course and should withdraw, the student is entitled to a full or partial refund according to the following: if the College is satisfied that the student was improperly advised originally, the tuition may be refunded in full; otherwise, the student is entitled to a tuition refund based on the established refund schedule.

-3. Change in status from full-time student to part-time student:

-If a full-time student (registered for at least 12 credits) drops a course during the refund period and thus is registered for less than 12 credits, the student's effective tuition is then calculated on a part-time basis.
+3. Change in status from full-time student to part-time student: If a full-time student (registered for at least 12 credits) drops a course during the refund period and thus is registered for less than 12 credits, the student's effective tuition is then calculated on a part-time basis.
 However, the student is liable also for that portion of the full-time tuition which is not refunded in accordance with existing refund procedures (see section on Refund Policy).
 The student's refund is calculated by subtracting the new part-time tuition amount from the full-time amount and giving him as a refund a percentage of that difference, the percentage depending upon the point of withdrawal.
 (Table 3.)

-Table 3 - Change in Status from Full-Time to Part-Time

-As an example, the calculation is as follows: Tuition paid as full-time student \$1600.00 Tuition as part-time student taking 9 credits (\$135 x 9) \$1215.00 Difference (subject to refund schedule - see section on Refund Policy) \$385.00 Assume the 3 credits are dropped within the first week of classes.
+Table 3 - Change in Status from Full-Time to Part-Time As an example, the calculation is as follows: Tuition paid as full-time student \$1600.00 Tuition as part-time student taking 9 credits (\$135 x 9) \$1215.00 Difference (subject to refund schedule - see section on Refund Policy) \$385.00 Assume the 3 credits are dropped within the first week The student receives a 75% refund of above difference Effective tuition as part-time student (full-time tuition less refund) \$1311.25